Project Management Basics

 Another pro tip.

 Don’t do it alone.
 Otherwise, it may seem personal and can quickly go rough.
-Take someone from HR department who can handle some aftermath talks.
+Take someone from the HR department who can handle some aftermath talks.

 How should you do it?

-1. Short and up to the point.
+1. Short and up to a point.
 Hopefully, you have a direct discussion with the person about the reasons for termination.
 Therefore, state the reasons and the fact that you have already terminated the employment.
 Do not leave space for negotiation.

 2. There is no place for emotions from your side.
 You are on different sides of the barricade.
 There is no way you can feel and understand the emotions of that person.
 Whatever you say to show compassion will not sound sincere.

 3. Manage the reaction correctly.
-An article in Harvard Business Review states that: “The most common are shock, denial, anger and grief.”
+An article in Harvard Business Review states that: “The most common are shock, denial, anger, and grief.”

 Check out the chart on how to handle these reactions in “A Step-by-Step Guide to Firing Someone”.